The Serpent Revealed

 “Pilate said to them, ‘Whom do you want me to release for you: Barrabas or Jesus who is called the Christ?’
 For he knew that it was because of envy that they had handed him over.”

 The Prophet called by God who taught and exemplified love and compassion for the downtrodden and the poor was a threat to the Pharisees and Sadducees.
-Jesus was gaining many followers, and preaching against the hypocrisy of these Jewish leaders, so fairly quickly became their target.
-Pilate knew Jesus had committed no crime, and easily understood this was manipulation by the Pharisees and Sadducee's to eradicate the threat to their dominion and dysfunctional control over the Hebrews.
-However, Pilate didn’t care one way or another if Jesus was crucified, he was playing his own manipulation game for his own self-purposed benefit.
+Jesus was gaining many followers, and preaching against the hypocrisy of these Jewish leaders so fairly quickly became their target.
+Pilate knew Jesus had committed no crime and easily understood this was manipulation by the Pharisees and Sadducee's to eradicate the threat to their dominion and dysfunctional control over the Hebrews.
+However, Pilate didn’t care one way or another if Jesus was crucified, he was playing a manipulation game for his own self-purposed benefit.

 The “evolutionary theory of jealousy” states that envy or jealousy is an inherited response that promotes survival while Freud’s theory states that envy or jealousy is the ego’s pathological drive being expressed from the hidden agenda of the subconscious based upon fear or low self-esteem.
 Envy hides in the darkness such that those who display envious aggressiveness are not even aware of it themselves.
 This is especially true of those who consider themselves believers in God.
 Having faith in God and studying Scripture but still displaying aggression towards others is contradictory and hypocritical.